Designing SOCs

 The Biggest SOC Mistake: Leaving Furniture for Last

 We joke within our sales team that our biggest competitor for SOC furniture is the folding table.
-It’s a funny anecdote, but it underlies a real issue for many SOC designers.
-SOCs are often designed for a pre-existing (sometimes repurposed) space; the budget is tight, and there is a limited window of time to make the space operational.
-When the SOC is approaching the “go live” date, and the budget is nearly expended, the furniture is often the scope that suffers.
+It’s a funny anecdote, but it underlies a real issue for many security environment designers.
+These environments are often designed for a pre-existing (sometimes repurposed) space; the budget is tight, and there is a limited window of time to make the space operational.
+When the project is approaching the “go live” date, and the budget is nearly expended, the furniture is often the scope that suffers.

 Why?
-Because SOCs are often built in pre-existing spaces, and by the time the project nears completion, the furniture budget is exhausted.
+Because Security operation centers are often built in pre-existing spaces, and by the time the project nears completion, the furniture budget is exhausted.
 The result?

 - A makeshift temporary table becomes a permanent fixture